-This buzzfeed article on “Parenthood” and autism (the spark behind this post) uses really problematic language, like ‘battling’ autism.
+This Buzzfeed article on “Parenthood” and autism (the spark behind this post) uses really poor language, like ‘battling’ autism.
 Most Autistic people I know, including myself, don’t battle against it- we accept, embrace, and celebrate our neurotypes.
 Sometimes it is not a picnic, but no one’s life is a picnic, and we don’t have to like every aspect of our disability in order to embrace it and be proud.

 It quotes no actually Autistic people and uses a quote from Autism Speaks, an organization that most Autistic people stand against for its propagation of myths such as Autistic people are broken, diseased, require normalization through methods such as ABA, and need a cure.
 It also uses person-first language (“with autism”) rather than identity-first language (“Autistic”).

 I may be rehashing what people have said over and over again in numerous posts about representation in popular culture and about including our voices in articles and policies written about us.
 In no way am I, however, beating a dead horse.
 If I was beating a dead horse, there would be ideal representation, inclusion, and more listening to us (and even then, it might not be a dead horse because there would still be people trying to drag us back down).